Are you facing the dilemma of combatting abandoned carts?

-According to the studies published by Experian, eCommerce customers who receive multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow up email.
+According to the studies published by Experian, it is 2.4 times more likely that eCommerce customers who receive multiple abandoned shopping cart email will complete the purchase compared to those who receive only one follow up email.

 Also, the customers who received more than a single abandoned cart email have a multiple transaction rate 44 percent higher than those who didn’t.